LLMalMorph: On The Feasibility of Generating Variant Malware using Large-Language-Models: Related Works

 \section{Related Works}

-Research on generating malware variants has explored a variety of approaches.
-A significant body of work focuses on modifying the malware's binary code either globally or locally while preserving the original behavior by injecting or appending bytes to specific locations without altering its behavior~\cite{DBLP:journals/corr/abs-2012-07994, kreuk2018deceiving, QIAO2022102762, Yuan2020BlackBoxAA, kolosnjaji2018adversarial, 8844597}.
-Another approach involves binary diversification techniques to globally alter binary files of malware~\cite{lucas2021malware, Lucas23}.
-Additionally, manipulating API calls by adding irrelevant functions using methods such as greedy algorithms, gradient-based approaches, generative models, and heuristic techniques has been a prominent area of study~\cite{hu2017generating, 8669079, robust_malware_detection_challenge, tarallo}.
+Research on generating malware variants has explored various approaches.
+A large body of work focuses on modifying the malware's binary code either globally or locally while preserving the original behavior by injecting or appending bytes to specific locations without altering its behavior~\cite{DBLP:journals/corr/abs-2012-07994, kreuk2018deceiving, QIAO2022102762, Yuan2020BlackBoxAA, kolosnjaji2018adversarial, 8844597}.
+Another approach is binary diversification techniques to globally alter binary files of malware~\cite{lucas2021malware, Lucas23}.
+Manipulating API calls by adding irrelevant functions using methods such as greedy algorithms, gradient-based approaches, generative models, and heuristic techniques has been a prominent area of study~\cite{hu2017generating, 8669079, robust_malware_detection_challenge, tarallo}.
 Another approach involves altering the control flow graph by modifying the underlying assembly code or in feature space using some search algorithm or learning-based optimization~\cite{ling2024wolf, zhang2022semantics}.
-Direct perturbation of malware code space, though less explored, includes injecting assembly code to call external DLLs for invoking additional APIs without changing the control flow~\cite{app12157546}.
+Direct perturbation of malware code space, although less explored, involves injecting assembly code to call external DLLs for invoking additional APIs without altering the control flow~\cite{app12157546}.
 The approach by Murali et al.~\cite{ming2017impeding} operates on the intermediate representation generated by an LLVM by directly modifying the system call directed graph with strategic transformation and then re-generating malware executables.
-Choi et al.~\cite{8952122} use an adaptive framework called AMVG to generate malware variants via parsing source code and using a genetic algorithm.
-They show some results on some Python samples and a benign C program with simple transforms, but it is limited to less complex examples.
+Choi et al.~\cite{8952122} propose AMVG, a genetic algorithm framework that parses code and applies simple transforms to generate malware variants and is limited to a few Python samples and a benign C program.